 Keep crocheting it until its desired size.
 I usually make a variety of sizes when resizing items.
 Without having different sizes, I wouldn’t know what’s right for me and my family!
 (Or maybe that’s just an excuse for my non-professionalism.)

-When you have to connect two pieces of yarn together, tie them loosely to begin with.
+When you have to connect two pieces of yarn, tie them loosely, to begin with.
 When I’m finished, I usually untie the knots and then re-tie them to avoid the ‘being pulled’ look.

 Tip: Crochet loosely so the cloth dries quickly.
 Funnily enough, a loose weave makes more bubbles with less soap.

-Final Step: Cut the yarn & Fasten Off
+Final Step: Cut the yarn & Fasten it Off